Craving Spicy Food? Here’s Why Your Body is Asking for Heat

 Here is why:

-This is very good news because I like salsa but would hate to become dependent on it!
+This is good news because I like salsa but would hate to become dependent on it!

 Spicy food and addiction similarities